 Better Security Requires Better Technology

-One inconvenient truth is that the convenience store business model itself can be a major contributing factor for security risks.
+One inconvenient truth is that the convenience store business model itself can be a major contributing factor to security risks.
 Store operators running dozens or hundreds of outlets have often used virtual private networks (VPNs) to connect remote stores and carry out vital IT management tasks (such as deploying new applications) while simultaneously attempting to keep costs down.

-Unfortunately, technology trends—such as the rapid adoption of mobility, big data, social media, cloud services, and the Internet of Things (IoT)—means VPNs are themselves becoming too complicated to secure and increasingly vulnerable to cyberattacks.
+Unfortunately, technology trends—such as the rapid adoption of mobility, big data, social media, cloud services, and the Internet of Things (IoT)—mean VPNs are themselves becoming too complicated to secure and increasingly vulnerable to cyberattacks.
 In contrast to data center security, which has improved to protect sensitive assets by embracing multi-layered solutions, many remote sites are left without the same levels of security.

 As a result, these sites have typically become the “weakest links in the chain” and the favorite targets for cybercriminals.
 The uncomfortable reality is store owners who are under pressure to extend data center-grade security to remote sites often must do so with only limited onsite IT staff and extremely tight budgets.
 Yet they somehow still need to embrace the ambitious digital transformation strategies that their customers now expect.